 - The seat of the chair should fit the length of your thigh, leaving a small gap of up to 2.5cm behind the knees.
 The gap helps you to move your feet back when getting ready to stand up.
 This also avoids pressure on the back of the legs, which may restrict circulation.

-- You should be sitting on the bones under your bottom rather than in a slouched position, which will put pressure on the base of your spine.
+- You should be sitting on the bones under your bottom rather than in a slouched position, which would put pressure on the base of your spine.

 - Your elbows should be able to rest on the arms of the chair without your shoulders being pushed up.

 - Check that the sofa or chair is in a good, stable condition.
-Rickety frames and saggy springs do not help you maintain a good sitting position.
+Rickety frames and saggy springs won't help you maintain a good sitting position.
 Check both the cushion and the base that the cushion sits on.

 If the chair is too low

-Chair raisers are moulded plastic or metal shapes designed to fit over a chair’s legs or castors to increase the height.
+Chair raisers are moulded plastic or metal shapes designed to fit under a chair’s legs or castors to increase the height.
 They are available as:

 - cones or sleeves, which will only raise a chair by a fixed amount